Accreditation & Regulatory Information

 Policy #12 of The Animal Welfare Act (AWA) regulations requires principal investigators to consider alternatives to procedures that may cause more than momentary slight pain or distress to the animals and provide a written narrative of the methods used and sources consulted to determine the availability of alternatives, including refinements, reductions and replacements.

-“…Methods should be consistent with the AVMA Guidelines on Euthanasia (AVMA 2007 or later editions).”
+“…Methods should be consistent with the AVMA Guidelines on Euthanasia (AVMA 2013 edition).”